 Meanwhile in Russia, the Government promotes local companies such as Vkontakte (a popular Facebook-like social network).
 The state’s relationship with Vkontakte is controversial; A handful of users were charged with extremism after their online accounts had been searched by police. after police searched their online accounts for political content.

-Heavily referencing Facebook, this section has little touches like being able to like each post, add The Kremlin as a possible friend and eyes always subtly watching.
+This section has has added characteristics like being able to like each post, add The Kremlin as a possible friend and eyes always.

 The part I'm particularly proud of is the viewing time is over double the amount of a regular interactive.
 As the piece is so visual and unusual, people got drawn in and enjoyed scrolling to the very end.